 Bullying and discrimination happens in a number of places, including the workplace.
-Its form can be either direct or subtle.
-Over a period of time, a person’s work ability can be detrimentally affected by it.
+Regardless of whether its form is direct or subtle it can affect a person’s work over a period of time.

-Simply defined, discrimination is the unjust and prejudicial treatment of different categories of people, based on particular attributes.
+We can define discrimination in simple terms as the unjust and prejudicial treatment of different categories of people, based on particular attributes.

 In Australia, the Commonwealth discrimination legislation is spread across various statutes, depending on the type of discrimination alleged.
 For example, the Sex Discrimination Act 1984 (Cth) prohibits discrimination on the basis of sexual orientation, gender identity, intersex status, marital or relationship status.
 The Racial Discrimination Act 1975 (Cth) prohibits discrimination on the basis of race.
 The Human Rights and Equal Opportunity Commission (Transitional Provisions and Consequential Amendments) Act 1986 (Cth) allows the Commission to resolve complaints of discrimination related to sex, disability, race and age.

 In Queensland, the state legislation applicable is the Anti Discrimination Act 1991 (Qld).
 Section 6 of the Queensland Act prohibits discrimination on the basis of the following attributes: sex, relationship status, pregnancy, parental status, breastfeeding, age, race, impairment, religious belief or religious activity, trade union activity, lawful sexual activity, gender identity, sexuality, family responsibilities; and association with, or relation to, a person identified on the basis of any of the above attributes.

 The legislation generally refers to two types of discrimination, direct discrimination and indirect discrimination.

 What is the difference between Direct and Indirect discrimination?

 Direct discrimination is where a person treats, or proposes to treat, a person with one of the attributes less favorably than a person without one of the attributes.